cleverlight/lightenna/_posts/blog/2019-08-14-use-puppet-for-templating-hiera-data.md

 ---
 layout: single
-title: Use Puppet for templating Hiera secrets into configuration files
+title: Use Puppet for templating Hiera data into configuration files
 description: Maintaining infrastructure-as-code at scale requires a clear, logical and ruthlessly consistent approach to machine state.
 Hiera is the way.
 tags: tech devops puppet
 toc: true